 The “No Chaos” method from Product Growth Leaders shows an implementation designed for product managers and product marketing managers in software-enabled products.

-The BrainKraft Product Launch System extends the DELIVER phase with its own six step sub-process, adapting the framework to ORGANIZE, DEFINE, ASSESS, FOCUS, PREPARE, and ACCELERATE.
+Other frameworks, such as the Product Launch System from BrainKraft, extend the DELIVER phase, adapting the framework to ORGANIZE, DEFINE, ASSESS, FOCUS, PREPARE, and ACCELERATE.

 What’s your process?

 The Quartz Open Framework can be thought of as a fractal.
 If you don’t have a method, say for your creation phase, you could follow the same steps: To define a product feature or a marketing campaign, DISCOVER (or analyze) in full detail the problem you’ve been tasked to solve, COMMIT a team and identify the resources necessary to solve it, DESCRIBE the problem and brainstorm solutions, CREATE the feature or campaign, DELIVER it back to the requestor, and CONNECT with those who will use it.
 All while learning and getting feedback at each step.

 Or you can work it backward as a diagnostic tool:

 CONNECT: Did we enable success for those who buy and use the solution?